Johann Peter Keller's house Landstraße No. 51 in the Raaben Gasse

 Der kaiserliche Hofmusikus Georg Ignaz Keller ist es nun gewesen, der Haydn die Bekanntschaft mit der Familie seiner Jugendliebe und damit auch seiner späteren Frau vermittelte.
 Kellers älterer Bruder, der "hofbefreite" Perückenmacher Johann Peter Keller, der um 1691 ebenfalls in Chlumetz in Böhmen geboren war, besaß zu Wien in der Vorstadt Landstraße in der Ungargasse ein eigenes Haus und einigen Wohlstand [...]
 Georg Ignaz Keller brachte Haydn in das Haus des Bruders, wo mehrere Kinder, darunter anmutige Töchter heranwuchsen, deren Klavierunterricht der junge Meister übernahm.

-Approaching the end of his life Johann Peter Keller suffered hard times, which in a fascinating way may reflect the demise of the wig as a social and economic factor.
+Approaching the end of his life Johann Peter Keller suffered hard times, which in a fascinating way may reflect the demise of the wig as a social and economic factor in 18th-century Vienna.
 He died on 9 August 1771, absolutely destitute in the "Klerfisches Haus" on the Hoher Markt and was buried the following day in the new crypt of St. Stephen's.
-His relatively wealthy children (and maybe his son-in-law) made sure that his 3rd-class funeral cost 27 fl 36 x and even comprised a "Music vors Miserere" for 4 Gulden.
+His relatively wealthy children (and maybe his son-in-law) made sure that his 3rd-class funeral cost 27 gulden 36 kreuzer and even comprised a "Music vors Miserere" for 4 gulden.